African Development Bank ranks 4th on global index of transparency

 “It is promising to see an increase in the quantity, quality and timeliness of aid data now being shared by a broad cross section of the world’s major aid agencies.
 As we work together to fill the gaps in the aid data landscape, we look forward to exploring how we can best meet the demand for data and data engagement,” said Gary Forster, CEO of Publish What You Fund.

-The institution’s commitment to total transparency is illustrated by MapAfrica (https://bit.ly/2Cw8kEA) — A web-based platform that maps all of the Bank’s investments across the African continent.
+The institution’s commitment to total transparency is illustrated by MapAfrica — A web-based platform that maps the Bank’s investments across Africa.

 “I am absolutely delighted with this achievement!” said Swazi Tshabalala, Acting Senior Vice President for the African Development Bank Group.
 “It crowns this institution’s commitment to transparency at a time when it has never been so important.
 With such large volumes of funding now being assigned to combat the Covid-19 pandemic, it is crucial for our citizens to know how much, where and when the African Development Bank is investing in Africa’s development.”

-Media Contact: Emeka Anuforo Media Relations Officer Communications and External Relations Department African Development Bank Email: e.anuforo@afdb.org
+Contact: Emeka Anuforo, Media Relations Officer, Communications and External Relations Department, African Development Bank, email: e.anuforo@afdb.org

-About the African Development Bank Group: The African Development Bank Group (www.AfDB.org) is Africa’s premier development finance institution.
-It comprises three distinct entities: the African Development Bank (AfDB), the African Development Fund (ADF) and the Nigeria Trust Fund (NTF).
-On the ground in 41 African countries with an external office in Japan, the Bank contributes to the economic development and the social progress of its 54 regional member states.
-For more information: www.AfDB.org